WSU-cshimizu/ceg4110-group-project-chimera/deliverables/sdp.md

 - Fawcett Hall :
   If our class is dismissed early, we will use the remaining time to discuss project updates and progress.
 If class runs its full length, we will hold a virtual meeting on Discord from 6:30 PM to 7:30 PM on Tuesdays and Thursdays to ensure we stay on track.
 This schedule accommodates all members' availability and offers a balance between in-person and remote work.
 - Library Annex 025 :
   For critical decision-making and hands-on activities, we will meet in person at the Library Annex (Room 025).
 These meetings will be scheduled in advance and reserved for key project milestones or tasks that require group collaboration.
-The location provides access to essential resources and tools needed for in-depth project work.
+The location provides access to resources and tools needed for in-depth project work.

 ### Meeting Cadence